 Trainees will partner with mentors (DSPH faculty and GATHER advisory committee members), receive intensive skills-based research training, and have an opportunity to travel to one of three research sites in Brazil, Kenya, and Mexico.

 Becoming a GATHER Trainee offers doctoral students and postdoctoral scholars a chance to advance their careers and develop expertise in global health equity issues, while joining the DSPH's extensive international network of public health scholars across Latin America and Africa.

 GATHER Trainees will receive:

-- A stipend and mentorship throughout the 6-9 month program
+- A stipend and mentorship for 10 weeks of the program